stiles/locations/README.md

 ![starbucks locations](starbucks/visuals/visualization.png)

 # Locations
-A growing repository of data scrapers that collect location information about popular stores, restaurants and other consumer sites **in the United States**.
+An expanding collection of data scrapers designed to gather location details on prominent stores, restaurants and other consumer destinations **across the United States**.

 ## Collection summary